 How to Make Rose Petal Facial Mist

-You can use most old-fashioned roses in skincare.
-However, the best are the damask rose Rosa damascena, the cabbage rose Rosa centifolia, and the apothecary rose Rosa gallica var. officinalis.
+Sourcing rose petals is the first step in this recipe.
+Fresh is best, but dried rose petals work well, too.
+Just make sure that they are organic.
+You can use most old-fashioned roses in skincare – these are deeply scented roses and come in a range of colors.
+However, the best for skincare are the damask rose Rosa damascena, the cabbage rose Rosa centifolia, and the apothecary rose Rosa gallica var. officinalis.
 All are intensely scented and used in aromatherapy.
-Wild roses, such as the sweet briar rose Rosa rubiginosa, are the source of rosehip seed oil.
+Wild roses work well, too!

 Rose Petal Facial Mist Recipe